 I adopted my spunky calico cat, Lou, when she was just a kitten.

-Even though she’s been my constant companion for the last 4 years, she still manages to surprise me every day.
+Even though she’s been my constant companion for the past 4 years, she still manages to surprise me every day.

-Anyone who’s ever spent time with a calico cat knows them to be just a little more mysterious than other cats.
-Here are 5 things you should know about calicos.
+Anyone who’s ever spent time with calico cats knows them to be just a little more mysterious than other cats.
+Here are 5 fascinating things you should know about calicos.